VineyardVolunteer/RKXML/README.md

 [series]: http://vineyardcincinnati.com/roku/renew.xml
 [worship]: http://vineyardcincinnati.com/roku/renewworship.xml

 This application should update the categories.xml and index.html files and create 2 new files for each series (sermon and worship).
 The XML files will be written to disk on the server.
-This needs a bit of work because the files need to be written to a location *outside* the file tree the web server can read from for security purposes.
+This needs a bit of work because the files need to be written to a location the web server can't read from for security purposes.
+I haven't even begun to think of spammer prevention, but we could always make the application only available with the Vineyard infrastructure or do authentication.